ramitmittal/sorted-firefox/README.md

 # Sorted
-A web extension to organize bookmarks into folders based on keywords.
+A web extension to organize bookmarks into folders based on user specified tags/keywords.
 Sorted is tested for Mozilla Firefox and Google Chrome.

 ### Usage